Voluntary sector (third sector) strategy

 Darlington Community Safety Partnership

-Darlington Community Safety Partnership have just launched the next round of funding for activities to help deliver their priorities and those of the Police and Crime Commissioner.
+Darlington Community Safety Partnership have just launched the next round of funding for activities to help administer their priorities and those of the Police and Crime Commissioner.
 These priorities are:

-- To reduce the impact of domestic abuse, particularly violence against women and girls
+- To reduce the effect of domestic abuse, particularly violence against women and girls

-- To reduce the impact of hate crime
+- To reduce the effect of hate crime

 - To improve engagement with local communities across the Constabulary area

-- To tackle the harm caused to individuals and communities by alcohol and drugs
+- To address the harm caused to individuals and communities by alcohol and drugs

-- To improve road safety by tackling careless and dangerous driving, speeding and other related road safety issues
+- To improve road safety by addressing careless and dangerous driving, speeding and other related road safety issues

 - To make our policing service visible and accessible at all times